BEST PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2022)

 Netflix Synopsis: A determined Qing dynasty princess contends with palace intrigue and a vendetta against her family while navigating the treacherous terrain of romance.

 Why You Should Check This Out: It’s full of royal intrigue, romance, gorgeous costumes, and good writing.
-This Chinese series is a must-watch if you enjoy royal period dramas with an emphasis on romance.
+This Chinese series is a must-watch if you enjoy royal period dramas emphasizing romance.

 Content: TV-14 (mild)